dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 The GComputation method takes at least three arguments: an array of covariates, a vector of treatment statuses, and an outcome vector.

+!!! tip
     You can also specify the causal estimand, whether to employ L2 regularization, which activation function to use, whether the data is of a temporal nature, the metric to use when using cross validation to find the best number of neurons, the minimum number of neurons to consider, the maximum number of neurons to consider, the number of folds to use during cross caidation, and the number of neurons to use in the ELM that learns a mapping from number of neurons to validation loss.
 These options are specified with the following keyword
     arguments: quantity\_of\_interest, regularized, activation, temporal, validation\_metric,
     min\_neurons, max\_neurons, folds, iterations, and approximator\_neurons.
 ```julia
 # Create some data with a binary treatment
 X, T, Y =  rand(1000, 5), [rand()<0.4 for i in 1:1000], rand(1000)